As opposed to what we know, written works aren’t the only ones plagiarized. Artworks may be subject to the act of art plagiarism, too.

 Like literary plagiarism, art plagiarism also comes in many forms such as theft and tracing.

 On the other hand, tracing is an act of duplicating the original artwork either with little or no change at all.
-Similar to art theft, tracing also goes beyond the traced copy as it also involves enhancements.
+Like art theft, tracing also goes beyond the traced copy as it also involves enhancements.
 Even after tracing the original piece, putting color doesn’t make it yours.
 Flipping the traced piece backwards, altering details, and changing the original hues don’t make it unique.

 Consequences of Plagiarizing Art